 - We are excited to announce a new concentration in Management Information Systems as part of the Professional MBA and the Global MBA.
 The concentration brings like-minded students together through a series of four courses to gain the expertise to manage the personnel, systems and information that comprise today’s business environments.

 - We are excited to announce a new concentration in Supply Chain Management and Logistics as part of the Professional MBA and Global MBA programs.
 The concentration brings like-minded students together through a series of four courses to develop your expertise in knowing and using important features of ERP systems, conducting lean manufacturing reviews, getting certified in Six Sigma, and developing a supply chain to obtain a competitive advantage.

 Global Business Experience

-Students enrolled in the Global MBA begin working on their Special Project MGMT 691 early in the program.
-During the last course in the program, students will participate in a short-term study abroad experience traveling to a foreign country for five to seven days as a group to experience working in a practical business environment at the international level.
+Students enrolled in the global MBA begin working on their special project MGMT 691 early in the program.
+During the last course in the program, students will participate in a short-term global business residency traveling to a foreign country for five to seven days as a group to experience working in a practical business environment at the international level.
 Supervised by the program director and a faculty member, the study abroad experience presents a valuable opportunity to benchmark results of student academic research against a real-life global business environment.
-The Special Project allows students to compare concepts of global supply chain, business negotiations, managerial decision-making, ethics and many others learned in the master's program with their implementation in a foreign company, thus preparing students to be efficient and competitive in the global market.
+The Special Project allows students to compare concepts of global supply chain, business negotiations, managerial decision-making, ethics and many others learned in the master’s program with their implementation in a foreign company, thus preparing students to be efficient and competitive in the global market.